join-monster/join-monster/docs/many-to-many.md

 ## Through a Junction Table

 Let us allow `Users` to follow one another.
 We'll need to go through a junction table for the many-to-many and hence two joins to fetch this field.
-For this we can specify `junctionTable`, which is the name of the intermediate join table.
-We also need `sqlJoins`, an array of two functions that generate the `JOIN` conditions, the first joins the parent table to the junction, and the second joins the junction to the child table.
+For this we can specify a `junction` object, which has ([thunked](/API/#thunk)) `sqlTable` which is the name of the intermediate join table, and also `sqlJoins`, an array of two functions that generate the `JOIN` conditions.
+The first joins the parent table to the junction, and the second joins the junction to the child table.

 ```javascript
 const User = new GraphQLObjectType({